widplay/mobpartner/README.md

 MobPartner
 =========
-[MobPartner] [1] is a Mobile Affiliate Platform used in [WidPlay][2].
+[MobPartner] is a Mobile Affiliate Platform used in [WidPlay].
 The API it's very basic.
 With this API can get your statistics account.
 This library use promises.

 Installation
 --------------